MajidUppal/CSCI_115_Stockbusters/README.md

-# CSCI-E 115 Stock Screener Project - Main
+# AC215/CSCIE-115 - Milestone 4: A Multi-Agent System for Stock Recommendations